The Rat Fan Club

 Book Review: Pleasurable Kingdom: Animals and the Nature of Feeling Good

-This book written by Rat Fan Club member Jonathan Balcombe, Ph.D. of Germantown, MD came out in May.
-The press release says, “Pleasurable Kingdom aims to show that animals, like humans, have richly positive experiences in their lives, and debunk the popular perception that life for most animals is a continuous, joyless struggle for survival.
+This book written by Rat Fan Club member Jonathan Balcombe, Ph.D. of Germantown, MD was published by Palgrave Macmillan in 2004.
+The press release said, “Pleasurable Kingdom aims to show that animals, like humans, have richly positive experiences in their lives, and debunk the popular perception that life for most animals is a continuous, joyless struggle for survival.
 Combining rigourous science with amusing anecdotes, topics include why pleasure is neglected in science, and its manifestations in such realms as animal play, sex, touch, food, anticipation, comfort, and esthetics.”

 I found this book extremely enjoyable and interesting.
 I heartily recommend it to anyone who is interested in animal behavior.
 Jonathan has done a great job of explaining the scientific evidence that animals experience pleasure in a way that is easy to understand.
 The book also shows off Jonathan’s sense of humor.
 For instance, in Chapter 3, Feeling Smart, The Intelligence of Pleasure, he says, “Ultimately, there can be no decisive proof of animal pleasure, any more than there can be absolute proof that smoking causes lung cancer, or that bacon is bad for you (it’s certainly bad for pigs.)”